Dr Ana Grgic

 Her doctoral thesis employed affect theory and memory studies to analyse the relationship between moving images and the spectator’s perceptual experience in early cinema in the Balkans.
 Based on original archival research conducted in film archives across the region, it constitutes the first study on early cinema in the Balkans from a transnational perspective (monograph forthcoming with Amsterdam University Press).
 This methodology allowed for a cross-cultural examination of cinema activities by local filmmakers, and film distribution and exhibition of local and foreign companies.
 She published portions of her research in Studies in Eastern European Cinema, which was awarded Best Doctoral Student Article at BAFTSS 2017.

 Dr Ana Grgic’s expertise ranges across film history and world cinema (in particular Balkan and East European cinema) and a variety of theoretical approaches and methods in film studies (transnational, national identity, memory, affect theory, archival theory).
-Ana currently teaches several undergraduate units at the School of Arts and Social Sciences (Monash University Malaysia): Film histories: From 1895 to the present, Digital Screens and Television Studies: Forms and Approaches.
+Ana currently teaches several undergraduate units at the School of Arts and Social Sciences (Monash University Malaysia): Film histories: From 1895 to the present, Digital Screens and Film Genres: Forms and Approaches.
 She has previously tutored on undergraduate Film Studies courses at the University of St Andrews, and has developed a new MA in Visual Effects at the University of Arts London.

 In her years as an adult educator at various private language teaching institutions in Europe and higher education in the UK, she developed a passion for student-centred teaching and learning.
 Her teaching approach centres around active learning and student engagement, and her seminars typically include a combination of theoretical and hands-on practical work, debate and discussion, use of primary materials and internet resources, and student research and audio-visual projects.
 To this end, she brings her research expertise and experience as a film industry professional to demonstrate the relationship between academic film studies and the practical aspects of making and shooting a film.